Pittsburgh Commercial Vehicle Accident Lawyers

 - Construction vehicles.

 One of the primary differences between a work or commercial vehicle accident and a typical motor vehicle accident involves establishing financial responsibility for injuries and damages sustained in the accident.
 Typically, the commercial vehicle driver will not be the party who is financially responsible in the end—even if that driver’s error clearly caused the accident.
 Instead, the company that employed the driver will usually be held responsible.
-Despite this generality, establishing liability turns upon discovering the actual cause of the commercial vehicle accident, which can include:
+Despite this generality, establishing liability in a PA car accident can turn upon discovering the actual cause of the commercial vehicle accident, which can include: